Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Pull the thread back down towards the base of the sewing machine.

 On the top of the workspace is a wire needle clamp guide.
 Pull the thread inside this.
 There should be an opening on the right or left side, depending on the machine.

 Next, thread the needle from front to back if you’re threading by hand.
 I’ve made a post about threading a sewing machine needle easily if you’re looking for helpful tips!

 How to Use the Singer Automatic Needle Threader

-First, lower the presser foot using the lever.
+First, lower the presser foot.

 Raising the Bobbin Thread

 You have to raise the bobbin thread for many Singer sewing machines before starting to sew.